s0ysau/Snakes_Game/README.md

 I decided to go with the blue option and put the text and 'How to Play' under the stage image.
 It's much cleaner and less compacted.
 I also decided against a hamburger menu for now as there's isn't that much options.
+9/19/22 - Added hambuger menu for high scores and about me pages.

 <h2>Game board grid</h2>